 #1 All candidates have short hair (no, Violeta Tomic doesn’t count.
 You didn’t even know she was running anyways)

-#3 None of these candidates became President of the European Commission
+#3 None of these candidates will become President of the European Commission

 The police filmed a violent settling of accounts between two rival gangs in the small town of Röszke.
 The conflict arose to determine who had precedence in using anti-migrants feelings to distract public opinion from the failures and illicit behaviors of the gangs’ administration.